ibm-cloud-docs/containers/cs_dns.md

 The following steps update DNS pods that run on particular worker nodes.
 You can also [label the worker pool](/docs/containers?topic=containers-add_workers#worker_pool_labels) so that future nodes inherit the label.
 {: note}

-**Before you begin**: Update any [DNS egress network policies](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/dns/nodelocaldns#network-policy-and-dns-connectivity){: external} that are impacted by this beta feature, such as policies that rely on pod or namespace selectors for DNS egress.
+**Before you begin**: Update any [DNS egress network policies](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/dns/nodelocaldns#network-policy-and-dns-connectivity){: external} that are impacted by this feature, such as policies that rely on pod or namespace selectors for DNS egress.
   ```
   kubectl get networkpolicy --all-namespaces -o yaml
   ```